 Julian Williams is so terrifyingly complex that I can’t begin to guess what may be causing him to be the way he is.
 One thing is certain — he shows many of the symptoms of Narcissistic Personality Disorder.
 Dr. Sam Vaknin’s book, Malignant Self Love – Narcissism Revisited, is an excellent resource for victims and reading Dr. Vaknin changed my life.

 There are so many reasons why women stay.
 That’s another story.
 A series of stories.
-A website with resources that I intend to build.
-A book, even.
 The answers are complicated and are very well explained by Leslie Morgan Steiner’s video that is embedded at the end of this post.
 Some of the things that Leslie says can be applied to most battered women.

 - “We victims know something you usually don’t.
 It’s incredibly dangerous to leave an abuser.”

 - “70% of murders happen after the victim has ended the relationship because then the abuser has nothing to lose.”